manudelu/Prova/README.md

 Project Description
 ----------------------

-It is the purpose of this assignment to develop a ROS package containing three ROS nodes that provide a way to interact with the environment presented in the `assignment_2_2022` package.
+It is the purpose of this assignment to develop a ROS package containing three ROS nodes that provide a way to interact with the environment in Gazebo.

 The aim of the assignment is to create a package, in which the following nodes will be developed:
 - `Node A`: A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
 The node also publishes the robot position and velocity as a custom message (x, y, vel_x, vel_z), by relying on the values published on the topic /odom;